amrimu/crud-rest-api/README.md

 ## 🚀 More

-- If you want to run this project locally, you must change the value of **DATABASE** on the app/config/env file, with your own
+- If you want to run this project locally, you must change the value of **DATABASE** on .env file, with your own MongoDB Database.
-  MongoDB Database.